Classification of smooth embeddings of 4-manifolds in 7-space, I

 This paper is on the classical Knotting Problem: {\it given an $n$-manifold $N$ and a number $m$, describe isotopy classes of embeddings $N\to\R^m$}.
 For recent surveys see [RS99, Sk08, HCEC].
 We work in the smooth category.

-For $2m\ge3n+4$ there are some complete readily calculable classifications of isotopy classes [Sk08, \S2, \S3, HCEC]. \footnote{By readily calculable classification I mean a classification in terms of homology of a manifold (and certain structure in homology like intersection, characteristic classes etc.).
+For $2m\ge3n+4$ there are some complete readily calculable classifications of isotopy classes [Sk08, \S2, \S3, HCEC]. \footnote{By readily calculable classification I mean a classification in terms of homology of a manifold (and certain structures in homology like intersection, characteristic classes etc.).
 A readily calculable classification is also a reduction to calculation of stable homotopy groups of spheres (or to another standard algebraic problem involving only homology of our manifold, which problem is solved in particular cases, although could be unsolved generally).
 An important feature of a useful classification is accessibility of statement to general mathematical audience which is only familiar with basic notions of the area.} If

-and a closed manifold $N$ different from disjoint union of homology spheres, then until recently no complete readily calculable descriptions of isotopy classes were known (as far as I know), in spite of the existence of interesting approaches of Browder-Wall and Goodwillie-Weiss [Wa70, GW99, CRS04]. \footnote{The author is grateful to M. Weiss for indicating that the approach of [GW99] does give explicit results on higher homotopy groups of the space of embeddings $S^1\to\R^n$.} For recent results see [Sk06] (a classification of embeddings $S^p\times S^q\to\R^m$), [Sk08'] (a classification of embeddings of 3-manifolds into $\R^6$), [CS08] (see comments on this closely related paper after Lemma \Is), [CRS07, CRS08] (rational classification).
+and a closed manifold $N$ is different from disjoint union of homology spheres, then until recently no complete readily calculable descriptions of isotopy classes were known (up to my knowledge), in spite of the existence of interesting approaches of Browder-Wall and Goodwillie-Weiss [Wa70, GW99, CRS04]. \footnote{The approach of [GW99] gives a modern abstract proof of certain earlier known results; I am grateful to M. Weiss for indicating that the approach also gives explicit results on higher homotopy groups of the space of embeddings $S^1\to\R^n$.} For recent results see [Sk06] (a classification of embeddings $S^p\times S^q\to\R^m$), [Sk08'] (a classification of embeddings of 3-manifolds into $\R^6$), [CS], [CS11] (see comments on this closely related paper after Lemma \Is), [CRS07, CRS08] (rational classification).
 For {\it piecewise linear} classification see [Sk07, Sk08, \S2, \S3].

 In particular, a complete readily calculable classification of embeddings of a closed connected 4-manifold $N$ into $\R^m$ was only known either for $m\ge8$ or for $N=S^4$ and $m=7$ by Wu, Haefliger, Hirsch and Bausum: